KevinShek/Character_and_Colour_Recognition_For_2_Square_Targets/README.md

 It contained a few test images for you to understand how it works and it can work with your webcam as well as long you have adjusted the settings in the **config.py**

+# About the system
+  <li>It is only able to detect a single square target per frame/image.</li>
+  <li>Character Recognition apporaches: Tesseract and KNN</li>
+  <li>Colour Recognition apporaches: RGB and HSV</li>
+  <li>Colour Correction method is locating the character which is deemed to be white and calculate the difference that will be added to the entire image via RGB</li>

 # How-to-use

 Within this code, majority of the controls could be changed within the file called **config.py** which contains operations such as: